 Latter-day Saints are told that their temples restore temple worship as discussed in the Bible.
 Mormon Apostle Mark E. Petersen claimed the LDS ceremony actually follows the pattern of biblical days when he wrote:

-- The Mormon Church has more than 100 other temples scattered across the globe; the Jews recognized only the temple in Jerusalem.
+- The LDS Church has more than 170 other temples scattered across the globe; the Jews recognized only the temple in Jerusalem.

 - The priests officiating in the Jerusalem temple had to be from the tribe of Levi.
 This was commanded in Numbers 3:6-10.
-The Mormon Church ignores such commands and allows its “temple-worthy” members who have no such background to officiate in its temples.
+This command is ignored in LDS temples, as the majority of the membership is not a member of this Jewish tribe.

 - Wedding ceremonies never occurred in the Jerusalem temple, yet this is a common practice in LDS temples.

-- While many Mormon families have been “sealed” for time and eternity in LDS temples, the Jerusalem temple provided no such ordinance.
+- While many Latter-day families have been “sealed” for time and eternity in their temples, the Jerusalem temple provided no such ordinance.